The IWH is a direct link to legislative bodies like DoL, DHET, SAQA and other Professional Bodies

 The Association provides access to a network of other Working at Height experts

-Corporate Members’ detail are listed on the website as an IWH Trade Member, this could lead to business opportunities.
+Corporate Members’ detail is listed on the website as an IWH Trade Member, this could lead to business opportunities.

-Members can apply the IWH stickers to their vehicles and include it in their stationery to market their involvement and professionalism.
+Members can apply the IWH stickers to their vehicles and include them in their stationery to market their involvement and professionalism.

 Providing a unified voice for the Industry, which can lead to class action should there be a principle within the specific Chamber that should be adopted by the industry in general.

 Setting and maintaining industry standards by the IWH Trade Association creates awareness and promotes good practice within the industry.